Procurement Negotiation Strategies for Win-Win Outcomes

 As we touched on before, success looks different for every organization and for every individual.

-By focusing on maximizing the outcomes for both parties, procurement professionals can learn to discover alternate negotiables as well as elegant negotiables — which are alternate negotiables that cost little but carry a big impact.
+By focusing on maximizing outcomes for both parties, procurement professionals can learn to discover both negotiables and elegant negotiables, which are alternatives that cost little but carry a big impact.

-When negotiators try to uncover these underlying needs and craft deals that maximize the outcome for both parties, they might offer assurances on material orders throughout the year at a lower price.
+When negotiators try to uncover these underlying needs and craft deals that maximize outcomes for both parties, they might offer assurances of material orders throughout the year at lower prices.
 In this situation, everyone leaves happy.
 The supplier gets a steady stream of orders in their pipeline, and the company gets a better deal in the long run.

 Prioritizing win-win outcomes is a mindset shift.
 But what about the nuts and bolts of procurement negotiation?

 At RED BEAR, we highlight the importance of standards around the negotiation process.
-Businesses can’t just lean on the few individuals with the innate ability to negotiate effectively; they need to empower everyone on their team to find success.
+Businesses can’t rely solely on a few individuals with the innate ability to negotiate effectively; they need to empower everyone on their team to succeed.
 Here, the right process makes all the difference.

-With a standard negotiation process in place, everyone involved in negotiations can have more clarity, efficiency, and effectiveness.
+With a standard negotiation process in place, everyone involved can achieve greater clarity, efficiency, and effectiveness.
 Without these standards in place, your team will walk into every negotiation without the tools they need to succeed, starting from scratch each time.
 As you can imagine, this isn't only stressful but also very ineffective.
-Moreover, when businesses put a focus on streamlining their internal processes, they often see a rate of return better than 15% for each project.
+Moreover, when businesses focus on streamlining their internal processes, they often see a return on investment of over 15% for each project.

 Good negotiation planning is a two-phase process.
 It starts with the research phase.